wikiarena/wikiarena/docs/TASK_SELECTOR.md

-# Wikipedia Page Selector
+# Wikipedia Task Selector

-The `WikipediaPageSelector` module provides functionality for randomly selecting pairs of Wikipedia pages for use in the Wiki Arena game.
+The `WikipediaTaskSelector` module provides functionality for randomly selecting pairs of Wikipedia pages for use in the Wiki Arena game.
 It's designed to be standalone and decoupled from the rest of the application logic.

 ## Features